Cyber Security MSc

 How you'll learn

 The School of Computing delivers the course.
-You can study over one year full time or two years part time.
-The course has three phases.
+You can study one year full-time, or two years part-time.

 In phase two (60 credits) we emphasise analysis, research and communication skills, including a team project.

-Phase 2 and Phase 3 overlap.
+Phase two and phase three overlap.

 Depending on your modules, you'll be assessed through a combination of: